 6. Why This Matters For Liberation

-- Continuity without eternal identity
+- continuity without eternal identity

-- Liberation without annihilation
+- liberation without annihilation

-- Cessation without transcendence
+- cessation without transcendence

-- Non-duality without metaphysical union
+- persistence without metaphysical unity

-It also preserves ethical and existential clarity:
+It also preserves structural clarity:

-- most patterns continue through causal influence
+- most patterns continue through conditioning-based causal flow

 7. Infinite Continuity Restated